There are three ice walks in Alberta - and they all provide unforgettable experiences. Enjoy…

 Look across the valley and you’ll feel like you’re looking at the Swiss Alps.
 Even the grass looks groomed.
 Maybe it’s the numerous bighorn sheep that keep it looking so good.
 And if you look southwest it’s easy to pick out Upper and Lower Kananaskis Lakes as well.

-The ridge climbs at a gentle grade for its 1.5 kilometre length.
+The ridge climbs at a gentle grade for its 1.5 km length.
 You’ll see a lot of wildflowers along the route.
 I was surprised to see prairie crocus blooming in mid-June.
 The snow must have recently left.

 Some people turn around at a big rock cairn you’ll see near the end of the ridge.
 But I think it’s worth continuing to the very end.
 That does involve a small scramble up some rocks with a minor amount of exposure for a few feet.
-We had a big Bernese mountain dog with us – so she was a far bigger concern than our own safety.
-She took her time, both coming and going, so it worked out just fine.

 At the end of the ridge look over to Opal Ridge (another steep hike I’d recommend) and Fortress Mountain.
 Sit back, eat lunch and enjoy the scenery before retracing your steps.